justinklemm/php-mysql-wrapper/README.md

     // Disconnect from database
     DB::disconnect();

-This makes thw wrapper fast and easily accessibile in functions, but also quite limited.
+This makes the wrapper fast and easily accessibile in functions, but also quite limited.
 For instance, it's not meant for situations in which you will need to connect to multiple databases concurrently.

 This class uses PHP's (very dated) `mysql_*` functions which have been depreciated as of PHP 5.5.
-My intent is to update this classes to one of PHP's newer MySQL libraries.
+My intent is to update this class to one of PHP's newer MySQL libraries.

-There are certainly more robust database solutions out there, but for simple projects, this class may prove useful.
+There are certainly more robust database solutions out there, but for simple projects and scripts, this class may prove useful.